midl-dev/midl-website.github.io/_cryptocurrencies/tezos.md

 description: |
 ---

-# Stake your Tezos with Midl.dev
+# Bake your Tezos with Midl.dev

 Tezos bakers and exchanges take fees.
 With Midl.dev, be a delegate instead and keep all the rewards to yourself !